(Continued from) © COPYRIGHT NOW UNBANNED PUBLICATIONS

-SCRIPTURALLY RESOLVED MATTERS such as repented abuse, which belongs in the past!
+Yet, Jesus declare we do not have the ‘right’ to be angry without a good cause.
+In other words, it is childish, selfish, egotistic, idolatrous, and incredibly sinful to allow anger into our minds over trivial and repented abuse.
 When Jesus said that whoever is angry without a good cause is in danger of God’s judgment, He wasn’t speaking to lost and sinful unbelievers, but to hard-hearted Christian and other religious abusers, who remain angry with their victims over trivial, manipulative, exaggerated, and even fabricated causes.
+But of course, God’s Moral Law is universal and affect all people.
 Such anger is completely ‘unlawful,’ and brings the offender dangerously close to God’s eternal punishment!
-Our Lord Jesus forbade His disciples such disobedience to His Word by declaring, “Unless your righteousness exceeds the [backbiting, self-righteousness] of the scribes and Pharisees, you will by no means enter the Kingdom of heaven…”
+Our Lord Jesus forbade His disciples such disobedience to His Word by declaring, “Unless your righteousness exceeds the [angry, backbiting, self-righteousness] of the scribes and Pharisees, you will by no means enter the Kingdom of heaven…”

-Anger has the incredible power to quickly spiral out of control, turning the tables on innocent victims of abuse by bringing them to a state of hatred and sin; threatening their spiritual, emotional, and even their physical lives.
-Therefore, all forms of anger (and hurt) must be dealt with as per the clear dictates of Scripture.
+Anger has the incredible power to quickly spiral out of control, turning the tables on innocent victims of abuse by bringing them to a state of hatred and sin; threatening their spiritual, emotional, and physical lives.
+Hence, all forms of anger (and hurt) must be dealt according to the clear dictates of Scripture.

 To this effect, Paul wrote in Eph.
-4:26, “Be angry [at gross offenses, while rejecting anger arisen from trivial or selfish causes,] but do not sin [in the process of resolving anger.]
-Do not let the sun go down on your wrath, [do not hold on to anger but work through it as soon as possible, as anger will grow into hatred and vengeance and destroy us and those around us…] Do not avenge yourselves, [refuse the urge to gratify or vent your anger in a destructive, sinful way,] but rather give place to [God’s] wrath; for it is written, ‘Vengeance is Mine; I will repay,’ says the Lord.”
+4:26, “Be angry [at gross offenses, while rejecting anger over trivial or selfish causes,] but do not sin [in the process of resolving anger.]
+Do not let the sun go down on your wrath, [do not hold on to anger but work through it as soon as possible, as anger will grow into hatred and vengeance and destroy even the righteous and those around them.]
+Do not avenge yourselves, [or refuse the urge to gratify or vent your anger in a destructive, sinful way,] but rather give place to [God’s] wrath; for it is written, ‘Vengeance is Mine; I will repay,’ says the Lord.”

 Matthew Chapter 5 is Jesus’ handbook on anger management

-We should never ignore or lessen the seriousness of Jesus’ commandments.
-Similarly, we should never read more into Jesus’ words and illustrative parables than intended.
-In Mt.
-5, Jesus addressed the roots of sin; sinful anger in particular, and told us how to manage minor as well as escalating offenses, which, left unchecked, will lead to major sin and problems.
+We must not ignore or lessen the importance of Jesus’ commandments.
+Similarly, we should never read more into Jesus’ words and illustrative parables than He intended.
+In Matthew chapter 5, Jesus addressed the roots of sin; (sinful anger in particular,) and told us how to manage minor and escalating offenses, which, left unchecked, will lead to major problems.

 Jesus continued in Matthew 5, “Whoever slaps you on your right cheek, turn the other to him also.”
 Note that this allegory does not demand subjection to constant abuse!
-A slap in the face signifies an occasional insult, not continuous, soul or life threatening assault.
-An insult does not represent rape, molestation, or a violent beating.
-A periodic insult or two does not destroy our name, self-worth, and integrity, for it does not relate to defamation of character or slander, which is emotional and spiritual murder, (1 Jn.
+A slap in the face signifies an occasional and minor insult or provocation, not continuous, soul or life threatening assault.
+An insult does not represent rage, rape, molestation, shouting and swearing, or a violent beating.
+A casual insult or two does not destroy our name, self-worth, or integrity, as it does not relate to defamation of character or slander, which is emotional and spiritual murder, (1 Jn.
 3:15.)

 In this case, no bones were broken.
-The insult might have been hurtful, but it wasn’t soul or life-destroying.
+The insult might have been humiliating, but it wasn’t life-destroying.
 In this broken world, we will have to endure many insults.
-Therefore, we must ignore sporadic insults; turn away, forgive, and do not seek revenge.
+So, we must ignore sporadic insults; turn away, forgive, and never seek revenge.
 Prov.
-10:12 refers to such circumstances when stating, “Hatred, [or bearing grudges over minor loss and insult] stirs up strife, but love, [forgiveness,] covers [or simply forgets] all [minor] sins [without paying any attention to them.]”
+10:12 refers to such circumstances when stating, “Hatred, [or bearing grudges over minor loss and insult] stirs up strife, but love, [self-control and forgiveness,] covers [or simply forgets] all [minor] sins [without paying much attention to them.]”